Amery2010/TalkWithGemini/README.md

 pnpm build:export
 ```

-If you deploy the project in a subdirectory and encounter resource loading failures when accessing, please modify the `nextConfig.basePath` in the `next.config.js` file to the specific directory of your subdirectory `nextConfig.basePath = '/path/project'.
+If you deploy the project in a subdirectory and encounter resource loading failures when accessing, please add `EXPORT_BASE_PATH=/path/project` in the `.env` file or variable setting page.

-**Static deployment does not support setting environment variables**

 ### 静态部署